JoHaHu/MolSim/submission/worksheet4/report.md

 ### Task 4 & 5 - Performance Measurement and Profiling

 - We completely rewrote the linked-cells algorithm, the first working version already contained all the optimizations we could think of.
   We now use SoA.
 - Core operations are vectorized with std::experimental::simd. optimized LJF to not use sqrt for norm, because it's squared afterward.
 - Added precomputation for constant factors.
 - Checked that all function in the core part are inlined.
 - Switched to 2D calculations, because all tasks are 2D this week.

-- The profiler showed that most of the time was spent in calculate_force.
+- The profiler showed that most of the time was spent in calculate_boundary_force.
 - Intel advisor showed almost no suggestions.
 - One advice about unaligned memory access is not problematic and correcting the alignment decreased performance.
 - Intel VTune reported no frontend issues and only backend issues, which means we utilize the hardware very much.